-B. Classic Clinical Features of FOP
+2. Classic Clinical Features of FOP

-Fibrodysplasia ossificans progressiva (FOP: OMIM #135100) is an ultra-rare heritable disorder of connective tissue characterized by congenital malformations of the great toes, and progressive heterotopic ossification (HO) in characteristic anatomic patterns (Kaplan et al., 2005).
+Fibrodysplasia ossificans progressiva (FOP: OMIM #135100) is an ultra-rare heritable disorder of connective tissue characterized by congenital malformations of the great toes, and progressive heterotopic ossification (HO) in characteristic anatomic patterns (Kaplan et al., 2005; Pignolo et al., 2019).

-Individuals with FOP appear normal at birth except for characteristic malformations of the great toes that are present in all classically affected individuals (Kaplan et al., 2005).
+Individuals with FOP appear normal at birth except for characteristic malformations of the great toes that are present in all classically affected individuals (Kaplan et al., 2005; Towler, Kaplan, Shore, 2020; Towler, Peck, Kaplan, Shore, 2020).
 During the first decade of life, most children with FOP develop episodic, painful inflammatory soft tissue swellings (called flare-ups) (Cohen et al., 1993; Pignolo et al., 2016).
 These are often mistaken for tumors.
 Misdiagnosis is common and iatrogenic harm is high (Kitterman et al., 2005; Zaghloul et al., 2008).

-While some flare-ups regress spontaneously, most transform soft connective tissues - including aponeuroses, fascia, ligaments, tendons, and skeletal muscles into mature heterotopic bone.
+While some flare-ups regress spontaneously, most transform soft connective tissues - including aponeuroses, fascia, ligaments, tendons, and skeletal muscles - into mature heterotopic bone.
 Ribbons, sheets, and plates of heterotopic bone replace skeletal muscles and connective tissues through a process of endochondral ossification that leads to an armament-like encasement of bone and permanent immobility.
 Minor trauma such as intramuscular immunizations, mandibular blocks for dental work, muscle fatigue, blunt muscle trauma from bumps, bruises, falls, or influenza-like viral illnesses can trigger painful new flare-ups of FOP leading to progressive HO.
 Attempts to surgically remove heterotopic bone often provoke explosive and painful new episodes of bone growth (Kaplan et al., 2005).

 HO progresses in characteristic anatomic and temporal patterns, typically first occurring in the dorsal, axial, cranial, and proximal regions of the body and later in the ventral, appendicular, caudal, and distal regions.
+The severe pain that commonly accompanies appendicular flare-ups is often ascribed to compartment syndrome (Kaplan et al., 2020).
+A unique case recently documented compartment syndrome during an acute flare-up of FOP (Kaplan et al., 2020).

-Several skeletal muscles including the diaphragm, tongue, and extra-ocular muscles are spared from HO in FOP.
+Several skeletal muscles including the diaphragm, intrinsic muscles of the tongue, and extra-ocular muscles are spared from HO in FOP.
 Cardiac muscle and smooth muscle are notably spared from HO (Cohen et al., 1993; Kaplan et al., 2005; Pignolo et al., 2018).

 HO in FOP is episodic, but disability is cumulative.
 Most patients with FOP are confined to a wheelchair by the third decade of life, and require lifelong assistance in performing activities of daily living (Cohen et al., 1993; Rocke et al., 1994; Kaplan et al, 2018a; Kaplan et al, 2018b).
 Severe weight loss may result following ankylosis of the jaw.
+Severe restrictive chest wall disease and decrease in pulmonary function due to developmental arthropathy of the costo-vertebral joints and heterotopic ossification of the chest wall develops early (Towler, Shore, Kaplan, 2020; Botman et al., 2021).
 Pneumonia or right-sided heart failure may complicate rigid fixation of the chest wall.
 The severe disability of FOP results in low reproductive fitness.
 Fewer than ten multigenerational families showing inheritance of FOP are known worldwide.
 The median age at death is approximately 40 years, but the median estimated life expectancy is 56 years.
 Death often results from complications of thoracic insufficiency syndrome or pneumonia (Kaplan et al., 2010).